-Vitamin D is a crucial nutrient, which is responsible for bone strength, immunity, and heart health.
+Vitamin D is a crucial nutrient, which is responsible for many functions in the body.
+The role of vitamin D in the body includes bone strength, immunity, and heart health.
 Nearly all cells in our body have a receptor for this vitamin.

 Unfortunately, vitamin D deficiency is very common, and affects about 1 billion people worldwide.
 This deficiency is even worse in India, where about 80 to 90% of the population is deficient.

 What are the benefits of vitamin D?

 The main role of vitamin D in your body is to regulate the calcium and phosphorus balance, which is required for bone mineralization.
 It also helps in calcium absorption; so, a vitamin D deficiency leads to less calcium absorption, causing weak and brittle bones.
 The benefits of vitamin D can’t be emphasized more.